automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Alxasaurus.md

 # Alxasaurus
-## Description: An early relative of the bizarre Therizinosaurus.
+## An early relative of the bizarre Therizinosaurus.